python/cpython/Doc/library/sqlite3.rst

 .. _sqlite3-connection-context-manager:

-How to Use a Connection as a Context Manager
+How to use a connection as a context manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A :class:`Connection` object can be used as a context manager that